Instructions to Author

 - Words that should be in italics, must be typed as such or underlined.
 Do not underline any other word.

-- The manuscript should be divided into the following sections: INTRODUCTION, MATERIALS and METHODS, RESULTS/and DISCUSSION, ACKNOWLEDGEMENTS (if any), REFERENCES.
+- The manuscript should be divided into the following sections: INTRODUCTION, MATERIALS and METHODS, RESULTS/and DISCUSSION, ACKNOWLEDGEMENTS (if any), ETHICAL STATEMENT (if any), CONFLICT OF INTEREST STATEMENT and REFERENCES.

 - The abstract should be clear and informative when read in isolation.
 It should not be longer than 300 words.
 The heading should be capitalized followed by the text.
 The abstract should be in English.